mhoemmen/wg21-proposals/movable-box/movable-box.md

 * that has a trivial, non-deleted destructor.

-We define a *trivially copy-constructible type* to be a scalar type, trivially copy-copyable class type, arrays of such types, or cv-qualified versions of these types.
+We define *copy-constructible-from-bytes types* to be scalar types, copy-constructible-from-bytes class types, array of such types, or cv-qualified versions of these types.
 Trivially constructible types are also trivially copy-constructible, but not necessarily the other way around.
 Our lambda example that captures a single `int` by value would be trivially copy-constructible, even though it is not trivally copyable.

-### Trivially copy-constructible types are implicit-lifetime types
+### Copy-constructible-from-bytes types are implicit-lifetime types

-It turns out that trivially copy-constructible types are also implicit-lifetime types.
+It turns out that copy-constructible-from-bytes types are also implicit-lifetime types.
 This means that we can use them with `start_lifetime_as`.

-### Define trivial copy construction
+### Copy-construction from bytes

-We then say that trivially copy-constructible types can be *trivially copy-constructed* or "copy-constructed from bytes."
+We say that copy-constructible-from-bytes types can be *copy-constructed from bytes*.
+This means starting their lifetime from a value representation copied from an existing object, as in the following example.

 ```c++
 void* dst_mem = std::aligned_alloc(alignof(T), sizeof(T));